courselabs/kubernetes/labs/services/README.md

       targetPort: 80
 ```

-The ports are where the Service listens, and the label selector may match zero to many Pods.
+The ports are where the Service listens, and the label selector can match zero to many Pods.

-* `selector`- list of labels to find Pod IP addresses
+* `selector` - list of labels to find target Pods
 * `ports` - list of ports to listen on
 * `name` - port name within Kubernetes
 * `port` - port the Service listens on